eunomia-bpf/bpf-developer-tutorial/src/8-exitsnoop/README_en.md

-# eBPF Introductory Development Tutorial 8: Monitoring Process Exit Events with eBPF, Using Ring Buffer to Print Output to User Space
+# eBPF Tutorial by Example 8: Monitoring Process Exit Events, Print Output with Ring Buffer

 eBPF (Extended Berkeley Packet Filter) is a powerful network and performance analysis tool on the Linux kernel.
 It allows developers to dynamically load, update, and run user-defined code at runtime in the kernel.

-This article is the eighth part of the eBPF Introductory Development Tutorial, focusing on monitoring process exit events with eBPF.
+This article is the eighth part of the eBPF Tutorial by Example, focusing on monitoring process exit events with eBPF.

 ## Ring Buffer